 A: Yes.
 Over winter, spring, and summer break we now send students on international trips.
-Students on international trips serve in the Dominican Republic or Nicaragua.
+Students on international trips serve in the Dominican Republic.
 A staff member accompanies all international trips.

 A: Yes.
 Your trip will not pay for any “souvenirs” (you should probably get your parents something).
 Also, while the trip may supply some snacks, you may want to buy a soda or something when you stop for gas.
-Most trips raise enough money to cover every meal, however some trips may not provide food for the drive to and from the site.
-You should speak to your site leader about how much is appropriate and if all the meals will be covered.
+You should speak to your site leader about how much is appropriate.

 A: Great question.
 Check out our “Alternative Break Impact” page for more information, but the short answer is a lot.